pahud/cdk-efs-assets/README.md

 The `S3ArchiveSync` deploys your Amazon EFS assets from a specified zip archive file stored in S3.
 The extracted contents will be placed into the root directory of the access point.

-If the `shouldMonitorS3Path` property is set to `true` (defaults to `true`), then the specified zip file path will be monitored, and if a new object is uploaded to the path, then it will resync the data to EFS.
+If the `syncOnUpdate` property is set to `true` (defaults to `true`), then the specified zip file path will be monitored, and if a new object is uploaded to the path, then it will resync the data to EFS.
 Note that to use this functionality, you must have a CloudTrail Trail in your account that captures the desired S3 write data event.

 *WARNING*: The contents of the access point will be removed before extracting the zip file.